-- PHED 2119 Volleyball II.
+PHED 2122 - Martial Arts II.
 One hour credit.
 Instruction and participation in physical and recreational activities.
-Advanced skills in volleyball.
-Course includes the development of form skills, and systems of play.
-Three class hours each week.
-Prerequisite: PHED 1100.
-Lab fee. - PHED 2120 Ropes Course II.
-One hour credit.
-Classroom instruction and active participation in physical and recreational activities.
-Students will be instructed in the technical aspects of ropes/challenge course facilitation including group dynamics processing skills, element set-ups, belaying, participant rescue, and course assessment.
-Prerequisite: Successful completion of PHED 1120 Ropes Course I. Three class hours/week.
-Lab fee. - PHED 2121 Outdoor Recreation II.
-One hour credit.
-Instruction and participation in physical and recreational activities.
 (Physical Fitness and Sport majors may have the option of eight credits.)
-Students will learn and practice basic elements and safety principles of a lifetime outdoor sport or activity.
-Specific activity will be determined by semester and instructor and will be identified in the schedule of classes.
-Potential activities include, but are not limited to: camping, hiking, fishing, hunting, geocaching, etc. Prerequisite: successful completion of any freshman-level activity course (11xx).
-Three class hours/week.
-Lab fee. - PHED 2122 Martial Arts II.
-One hour credit.
-Instruction and participation in physical and recreational activities.
-(Physical Fitness and Sport majors may have the option of eight credits.)
 Students will learn advanced skills, rules, strategies, safety practices, self-defense, and combat tactics in any of the Asian sports considered to be martial arts.
 Students will be working toward higher level competencies/ranking.
 Prerequisite: successful completion of PHED 1122 in the style being taught and/or consent of instructor.
 Three class hours/week.
+Lab fee.

-Lab fee. - PHED 2123 Archery II.
+PHED 2123 - Archery II.
 One hour credit.
 Instruction and participation in physical and recreational activities.
 This course assumes the student has knowledge and experience in target archery and includes advanced shooting technique, bow tuning, craft construction and tournament preparation.
 Some equipment purchase is necessary with a cost of approximately \$20.
 Grading is based on shooting skill, proper form, and knowledge of the sport.
 Three class hours/week.
+Lab fee.

-Lab fee. - PHED 2124 Scuba Diving III.
+PHED 2124 - Scuba Diving III.
 One hour credit.
 Instruction and participation in physical and recreational activities.
 This course is designed to provide students with instruction and experience in preparation for PADI Rescue Diver and Emergency First Response certification.
 Intermediate level of swimming skills required.
 SCUBA I (or O/W certification) and SCUBA II (or Advanced O/W certification) required.
 Students will apply navigation and search and rescue/recovery skills learned in the SCUBA II course to assess and respond to emergency dive situations.
 Also, students will learn CPR and First Aid skills that are applicable to emergency dive situations.
 Three hours each week.
+Special fee.

-Special fee. - PHED 2126 High Intensity Interval Training II.
+PHED 2126 - High Intensity Interval Training II.
 One hour credit.
 Instruction and participation in physical and recreational activities.
 (Kinesiology majors may have the option of eight credits.)
 Students will engage in interval exercise alternating short periods of intense anaerobic exercise with less intense recovery periods.
 Three class hours each week.
+Special fee.

-Special fee. - PHED 2225 Scuba Diving IV.
+PHED 2225 - Scuba Diving IV.
 Two hours credit.
 Instruction and participation in physical and recreational activities.
-This course is designed to provide students with instruction and experience in preparation for PADI Rescue Divemaster certification.
+This course is designed to provide students with instruction and experience in preparation for PADI Rescue Divernaster certification.
 Intermediate to advanced level of swimming skills required.
-SCUBA I (or O/W certification), SCUBA II (or Advanced O/W certification), SCUBA III (or
+SCUBA I (or O/W certification), SCUBA II (or Advanced O/W certification), SCUBA III (or EFR & Rescue Diver certifications), and 40 logged dives are required.
+Three hours each week.
+Special fee.